Engine Room Systems and Simulation

 Warsash Maritime Academy produced the world’s first merchant navy engine room simulator some 30 years ago.
 Ever since then, we have demonstrated our commitment to the development and delivery of new courses that meet the ever-changing demands and training requirements of the international shipping industry.

-Our brand new full mission Engine Room Simulator was officially opened in October 2012 by Mr Milhar Fuazudeen, Head of Maritime Training and Human Element Maritime Safety Section, within the International Maritime Organisation (IMO).
+Our full mission engine room simulator was officially opened in October 2012 by Mr Milhar Fuazudeen, Head of Maritime Training and Human Element Maritime Safety Section, within the International Maritime Organisation (IMO).

-Link to Engine Room Systems and Simulation for more information on our facilities.
+Visit the Engine Room Systems and Simulation page for detailed information about the facility.

 For detailed course information and availability, please link to the relevant course from the summary list below: